CCinCapital/BlindZer/README.md

     8. Edit the Code and change the [self.IP = "xxx.xxx.xxx.xxx"] parameter to the IP recorded (URL without 'http://')

 ##Usage
+       ----- Powering the BlindZer -----
+    1. Use USB cable (directly plug into the onboard usb jack of NodeMCU)
+    2. Powering using 4 x AA battery through the 2Pin header (see schematic)

        ----- Control using Webpage -----
     1. Open the URL in a WebBrwoser

        ----- Control using Python GUI -----
     2. Run the GUIhttpRequest.py
+##TODO
+    ----- Firmware -----
+    - Remember current position
+    - implement Sleep(); and Weakup();

+    ----- Python -----
+    - Automatically control the BlindZer based on weather/time/Sun Height information
 ##Contributing
     + Fork it
 ##Credits